kayensmet/Self-driving-bicycle-2025-2026/docs/balance/index.md

 **Downsides to be aware of:**
 - Non-linear relationship between motor RPM and thrust (fluid dynamics)
-- Safety risk from spinning propellers — a protective cage was 3D-printed around them (see presentation)
+- Safety risk from spinning propellers: protective cage has been 3D-printed around them (see presentation)

 **Dimensioning result:** at 32 kg total bike mass, a center of gravity at 0.75 m, and a maximum tilt of 10°, each motor needs to deliver approximately 1.4 kg equivalent thrust.
 Full calculations are in the presentation (slides 19).